Kellyanne Conway: Subsequent activities

-In September 2021, President Biden sent Conway a letter requesting that she resign from her position on the U.S. Air Force Academy's board of visitors, informing her that she'd otherwise be dismissed from it.
+In September 2021, President Biden sent Conway a letter requesting that she resign from her position on the U.S. Air Force Academy's board of visitors, informing her that she would otherwise be dismissed from it.
 Biden sent similar letters to eleven other political officials that Trump had appointed to military academy boards.
 Conway refused President Biden's request that she resign, and argued that her removal from the board broke norms, politicized the post, and would discourage others from serving on such boards in the future.

 In 2022, Conway joined Fox News as a contributor.
 She frequently appears as a guest/host on a variety of programs, including Hannity, The Five, Outnumbered, The Big Weekend Show, and more.
 Conway also contributed to Fox's 2022 midterm election coverage.
 Conway hosted a weekly program called Here's The Deal with Kellyanne Conway on Fox Nation from July 2024 to November 2024.